SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 $web.Title
 ```

-#### Provisioning a "modern" communication site using the Office 365 CLI
+#### Provision a "modern" communication site using the Office 365 CLI

 Alternatively, the [Office 365 CLI](https://sharepoint.github.io/office365-cli/cmd/spo/site/site-add/?utm_source=msft_docs&utm_medium=page&utm_campaign=Provisioning+modern+team+sites+programmatically) can be used to create "modern" Communication site.
 The following bash script will create the site and then return the actual SharePoint site URL for further manipulation.
 Once you have access to the URL you can use it to automate other operations on the created site.